vforvicious/yii2-simple-loading/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by:
+Once the extension is installed, simply use it in your PHP code:

 ```php